pmdz/smite/README.md

 Smite
 =====

-Simple RPC-like messaging library based on ZMQ
+Simple RPC-like messaging library based on ZMQ.

+For more examples please take a look at tests.py.

 Basic example
 -------------